18 March 2024

 It was a dark and stormy night

 Alexandre Dumas uses this now clichéd phrase, which he borrowed from Edward Bulwer-Lytton, to open Chapter 65 of his novel, The Three Musketeers.
-It comes almost s a shock to the unsuspecting reader because it seems oddly uninspired, jarring as it does with the originality and wit of Dumas’s usually carefully thought-out prose.
+It comes almost as a shock to the unsuspecting reader because it seems oddly uninspired, jarring as it does with the originality and wit of Dumas’s usually carefully thought-out prose.
 Yet, by this point in the novel, the reader has been following an unaccustomed path for quite some time.
 Gradually, perhaps imperceptibly, The Three Musketeers had long taken on an unexpected quality.

 The Three Musketeers is arguably the most famous and cape-and-sword novels ever written.
 In d’Artagnan, it gave the world one of the greatest and best-loved literary heroes.
 The novel has been translated into many languages and appeared in countless editions since it was first published in Le Siècle as a roman feuilleton in 1844.
 It is usually, and quite rightly, described as a historical romance, an adventure; yet, as the novel progresses, it takes on an increasingly Gothic character spiced perhaps with a dash of Romanticism.